-You can’t go anywhere in Abergavenny without noticing you are on the lush edges of the Brecon Beacons.
+You can’t go anywhere in Abergavenny without noticing you are on the lush edges of Bannau Brycheiniog (the Brecon Beacons).

 Very close to the town are three peaks that just beg to be climbed: the brilliantly-named Sugar Loaf, Blorenge and Skirrid.
-Sugar Loaf is the only actual mountain, and for the hardier walker: a 4-hour hike from Llawenarth Car Park takes you to the summit through gorgeous woodlands and moorlands.
+Sugar Loaf is the only actual mountain, and for the hardier walker: Countryfile Magazine's six-mile walk from Llawenarth Car Park takes you to the summit through gorgeous woodlands and moorlands.
 Blorenge’s summit is easier access – there’s a long, twisting road to the top – but the beech-tree lined walk to the stunning Punch Bowl lake shouldn’t be missed.
-The Skirrid is smaller, but jagged and dramatic, and its peaks an easy climb that I’ve done with my 3-year-old twice.
+The Skirrid is smaller, but jagged and dramatic, and its peaks an easy climb that I’ve done with my young child twice.
 You can see the Severn and the Malverns from here on a clear day.
 Prefer to amble gently?
 Enjoy the Linda Vista Gardens in town, full of rose gardens and rockeries – and next to a free car park.